osygroup/precious_devops_task/README.md

 ```
 kubectl port-forward -n pythonapp service/pythonapp 8099:5000
 ```
-The Python app can be reachable at http://localhost:8099/query
+The Python app can now be reachable locally on a browser at http://localhost:8099/query

 You can also create an ingress resource for access to the Python app over the internet